-In the summer of 1977, the Dragonfly LP INDIAN ROPETRICK repeated “All Things Must Pass” but also offered something new: A playback of a Nagra reel from 14 January 1968 on Radio Luxemburg, offering the tracks “Watching Rainbows” and “Mean Mr. Mustard” with the DJ frequently talking over the tracks to make them unsuitable for copying.
+In the summer of 1977, the Dragonfly LP INDIAN ROPETRICK repeated “All Things Must Pass” but also offered something new: A playback of a Nagra reel from 14 January 1968 on Radio Luxembourg, offering the tracks “Watching Rainbows” and “Mean Mr. Mustard” with the DJ frequently talking over them to assert the station’s exclusive rights to them.

 “And here’s the gift that the Beatles made us, at RTL, send to you… two new titles which are worldwide exclusives…”